chrismcfee/2048/README.md

 Alternatively, an emulator such as TIEMU can be used to compile, assmeble, and link this program.

-Here is the Tilemu download page/source code link. http://lpg.ticalc.org/prj_tilem/download.html
+Here is the Tilemu download page/source code link:

+http://lpg.ticalc.org/prj_tilem/download.html

-A PKGBUILD for this program also exists on the AUR here: https://aur.archlinux.org/packages/tilem/
+A PKGBUILD for this program also exists on the AUR here:

+https://aur.archlinux.org/packages/tilem/

-These libraries are required to build this software: http://lpg.ticalc.org/prj_tilp/linux.html
+These libraries are required to build this software:

+http://lpg.ticalc.org/prj_tilp/linux.html

-A PKGBUILD for these libraries can also be found on the AUR: https://aur.archlinux.org/packages/tilp/
+A PKGBUILD for these libraries can also be found on the AUR:

+https://aur.archlinux.org/packages/tilp/

 Depending on your system, you may have to compile some of the cable headers and calc files from the ticalc website from source.